-Typically there are other small components, which are added to platinum to increase its hardness including iridium and ruthenium and help in retaining the original pure platinum quality and appearance.
+Typically there are other small components, Iridium and Ruthenium which are added to platinum to increase its hardness and help in retaining the original pure platinum quality and appearance.
 The beauty of this metal makes it a perfect setting for any diamond as it really enhances the brilliance of the stone.
-Additionally, platinum is a hypoallergenic which is ideal for anyone with sensitive skin or suffering from an allergy with other metals.
+Additionally, platinum is a hypoallergenic which is ideal for anyone with sensitive skin or allergy to metals.

 Gold is one of the most rare elements in the precious metals family, and in the world.
 The fine metal is able to resist tarnish and rust, and is also unaffected by oxidization, corrosion, and acids.
 The lifespan of gold can far outweigh even that of a diamond.

 Karats themselves are what measure the percentage of the gold to the alloy contained in the gold jewelry.
 For example if something is marked 18kt gold than this means that it contains 75% pure gold in its makeup.

 There are different colors of gold, all are obtained in alloying other metals with the gold itself.

 Pure silver is usually combined with other metals to allow more durability as 100% of the metal itself is more soft and easily damaged.
 Copper is what is added to the silver to add more durability, however, when you select sterling silver the composition is about 92.5% silver to 7.5% copper.